From agent-alchemy-claude-tools

 Messages sent via SendMessage are written as JSON files to the recipient's inbox directory.
 Claude Code monitors these directories and delivers messages automatically — teammates do not poll for messages.

 Each teammate's assigned work is tracked as task files under ~/.claude/tasks/{team-name}/.
-These follow the standard Claude Code Tasks format (same as non-team tasks) and persist after team deletion for history.
+These follow the standard Claude Code Tasks format (same as non-team tasks).
+The task directory is removed when TeamDelete is called.

 SendMessage is the communication tool for inter-agent messaging within a team.
 It supports five message types, each with different routing and semantics.